Federated Deep Equilibrium Learning: Harnessing Compact Global Representations to Enhance Personalization: Introduction

-In this paper, we address a pivotal question: "\textit{How do we leverage FL to exploit a compact shared representation under data heterogeneity in edge networks that not only substantially reduces communication bandwidth and memory footprint but effectively enhance learning performance?}".
-To this end, we propose a novel framework, namely \emph{FEderated Deep EQuilibrium Learning} (\OurAlg), that leverages consensus optimization to learn a shared representation via deep equilibrium models (DEQs), combined with personalized explicit layers for each edge node.
-The compact shared layer can capture diverse patterns across edge nodes, while the explicit layers are fine-tuned for personalization using local data.
-This combination enables us to effectively handle the aforementioned challenges: \OurAlg performs on par with state-of-the-art (SOTA) approaches while reducing communication by 2--4 times and memory footprint by 1.5 times.
-The main contributions of this work are summarized as follows.
+In this paper, we aim to address a pivotal question: \textit{How do we leverage FL to exploit a compact global representation under data heterogeneity that not only substantially reduces communication bandwidth and memory footprint but effectively enhances learning performance?} To this end, we propose a novel framework, namely \emph{\underline{Fe}derated \underline{D}eep \underline{EQ}uilibrium Learning} (\OurAlg), that leverages the alternating directions method of multipliers (ADMM)~\citep{boydadmm} consensus optimization to learn a compact, yet efficient global representation via deep equilibrium models (DEQ), combined with personalized explicit layers for each client.
+Such an optimization scheme can globally capture diverse patterns across clients' data while achieving local personalization.